Lauren Reed: Character biography

 Lauren is also an adulterer, for not only does she seduce Vaughn and some of her targets, but also becomes involved (both personally and professionally) with Julian Sark, who is also now working for The Covenant.
-Eventually, her true nature is discovered by the CIA and she becomes a marked woman, with both Sydney and Vaughn wanting to kill her, but this doesn't stop her from infiltrating CIA headquarters disguised as Sydney, shooting Marshall Flinkman, and causing major damage to the building and killing and injuring several agents with remote-triggered bombs before murdering an innocent motorist and stealing his car to escape.
+Eventually, her true nature is discovered by the CIA and she becomes a marked woman, with both Sydney and Vaughn wanting to kill her.
+Lauren then impersonates Sydney with a prosthetic mask to infiltrate the CIA, shoots Marshall Flinkman, and inflicts major damage to the building as well as killing and injuring several agents with remote-triggered bombs before murdering an innocent motorist and stealing his car to escape.

 Vaughn becomes obsessed with revenge and is even encouraged by Jack Bristow to kill Lauren.
 Vaughn eventually captures Lauren, who tells him that she fell in love with him, but then Sydney came back and he didn't need her anymore.
 She also claimed that the Covenant hadn't been in contact with her for two years by that point and she thought they'd leave her with him in peace.
 Her 'confession' is ambiguous as she does appear to have developed feelings for Vaughn, as is evident by her reaction to Sark's earlier observation that it killed her when Michael dropped his gun, which was trained on her, to save Sydney.
 Vaughn's plans are thwarted by Katya Derevko who helps Lauren escape.

+When Sark is captured by the CIA, Lauren is seemingly brought into the cell next to him to arrange his release.
+After Sark gives her a crucial password, she reveals herself as Sydney, wearing an identical mask to the one the real Lauren had used earlier with a voice modulator.

-In the season three finale, Sydney loses to Lauren during vicious hand-to-hand combat, but Lauren is shot by Vaughn before she can kill Sydney.
+In the season three finale, Sydney loses to Lauren during vicious hand-to-hand combat, but Lauren is fatally shot by Vaughn before she can kill Sydney.
 Before her death, she reveals to Sydney the location of a safe deposit box containing vital information about Sydney's family.
 This information turns out to be evidence that Jack Bristow was authorized by the CIA to kill his ex-wife, Sydney's mother Irina Derevko, an order he apparently carried out.

 In the fourth season episode, "A Man of His Word", Lauren's corpse was shown in a special high-security crypt after Sark demands to see her body.
 For reasons not yet explained, the CIA determined Lauren's death should not be made public knowledge, and the double agent's remains are housed in the CIA crypt.
 Melissa George makes a cameo appearance as the dead woman.